Toward Krylov-based holography in double-scaled SYK: Zoology of holographic descriptions for Krylov-space observables

 On the bulk side, using the holographic correspondence (\ref{eq-SD DSSYK dual}), the higher-order complexity can be computed through the following expressions:

 where the integral is the Euclidean gravitation path integral.
 Or, from another perspective, one can also obtain it via:

 Our interpretations of these two perspectives are: the first one can be understood as a particle with scaling dimension $\Delta$ sent to a replicated bulk geometry to probe the replicated geodesic, which would include contributions through the replica wormholes.
+The second perspective can be viewed as sending many light probe particles to probe a fixed bulk geometry.
 Figure \ref{fig-replicas}(b) and \ref{fig-replicas}(c) show examples of connected and disconnected geometry in the case of three replicas.
-The second perspective can be viewed as sending many light probe particles to probe a fixed bulk geometry.
 We believe these two perspectives shall be equivalent at early times when replica wormhole contributions can be neglected.
 However, it was shown in \cite{Engelhardt:2020qpv} that connected topologies might dominate in low temperatures, where these two perspectives shall deviate from each other dramatically.

 Similarly, by using the replica trick, the log Krylov complexity can also be computed in the bulk from two perspectives:

 where in the second line, one cannot switch the order of derivatives trivially.